ElReyZero/D2-AFK-Death-Checker/README.md

 ## Usage
 First of all, this script uses some external python modules that can be obtained through pip.

-You need to go into a cmd console and type the next command:
+You need to go into a cmd console and type the next command to install the script dependencies:
-* pip install [module name]
+* pip install -r requirements.txt

-Modules needed:
-1. opencv-python
-2. pyautogui
-3. numpy
-4. pynput

 To run the script just open a cmd console on the AFK Checker folder and type:
 * python main.py